markgacoka/TrashClassifier/README.md

 * TreeHacks Judges for the feedback on the code and the overall project.
 * TreeHacks mentors for helping us when stuck.

-Submitted to [!TreeHacks 2020](https://devpost.com/software/trashier) at Stanford.
+Submitted to [TreeHacks 2020](https://devpost.com/software/trashier) at Stanford.